Spredzy/blog.yanisguenane.fr/content/posts/sharing_secrets_across_a_team.md

 ---
 title: "Sharing secrets across a team"
-date: 2018-01-19T17:14:24+01:00
+date: 2018-01-31T13:46:58+01:00
 draft: false
 categories: ['security', 'collaboration']
 author: Yanis Guenane
 ---

 In my team at $DAYJOB, like most teams, we need to share secrets.
-Hence we started to look at the various options available.
-There is a plethora of tools out there that address this specific issue, but after hearing everyone in the team expectations, we came out with a minimal set of requirements the tool should fullfill:
+Hence we started looking at the various options available.
+There is a plethora of tools out there that address this specific issue, but after hearing everyone in the team and their expectations about the tool, we came up with a minimal set of requirements the tool should fulfill:

   * **No shared password**: Secrets must be available for every team members using their own password, no shared password required.
   * **Offline use**: Secrets must be available offline.